 Cellular phones and other electronic devices are useful electronic tools.
 However, responsible people must hold to ethical usage guidelines.
 Electronic devices must not interrupt the classroom instructional environment or interfere with administrative processes.
-Students are allowed to use their cell phones between classes and at lunch.
-Cell phones are to be left off and in designated areas in each classroom.
-Students may also use their cell phones during class and activity period with teacher approval.
 Lost, stolen or damaged cell phones are not the schools' responsibility.